Women's Champions League on the agenda in Caf meeting | Goal.com

 Debutants South Africa were knocked out at the group stage, while Nigeria and Cameroon were bounced out of the Round of 16.

-Since the Africa Women's Cup of Nations inception in 1991, Nigeria has dominated but Caf aims to strike the perfect balance to ensure its teams become a force in women's football globally.
+Since the Africa Women's Cup of Nations inception in 1991, Nigeria have dominated but Caf aims to strike the perfect balance to ensure its teams become a force in women's football globally.

-Last November, Caf President Ahmad Ahmad has vowed to strengthen the growth of women's football and make it a key priority of his administration during the launch of a strategic plan.
+Last November, Caf President Ahmad Ahmad had vowed to strengthen the growth of women's football and make it a key priority of his administration during the launch of a strategic plan.

 "I urge all of you here to seize this tremendous opportunity to make a tangible contribution to the development of women's football on our continent," Ahmad said.